microsoft/vscode-docs/docs/editor/accessibility.md

 ## Accessibility help

-You can press `kb(editor.action.showAccessibilityHelp)` to trigger the **Show Accessibility Help** dialog while in an editor to check the state of various accessibility options in VS Code.
+You can press `kb(editor.action.accessibilityHelp)` to trigger the **Open Accessibility Help** dialog while in an editor to check the state of various accessibility options in VS Code.

 ![When triggered, a dialog will appear that explains how to enable screen reader mode explicitly, tab focus mode and other details](images/accessibility/status.png)